hyperonym/ratus/README.md

 [![MemDB](https://github.com/hyperonym/ratus/actions/workflows/memdb.yml/badge.svg)](https://github.com/hyperonym/ratus/actions/workflows/memdb.yml)

 MemDB is the default storage engine for Ratus.
 It is implemented on top of [go-memdb](https://github.com/hashicorp/go-memdb), which is built on immutable radix trees.
-MemDB is suitable for development and small-scale **production environments where durability is not critical**.
+MemDB is suitable for development and **production environments where durability is not critical**.

 #### Persistence